 Guernsey financial services businesses are not obliged to deal with regulated financial services businesses in the jurisdictions listed above as if they were local, notwithstanding that they meet the requirements identified in this Appendix.
 Guernsey financial services businesses should use their commercial judgement in considering whether or not to deal with a regulated financial services business and may, if they wish, impose higher standards than the minimum standards identified in the Handbook.

-In accordance with the definition provided for in the Regulations an "Appendix C financial services business" means -
+In accordance with the definition provided for in the Regulations an "Appendix C business" means - and, in either case is a business -

 (a) a financial services business supervised by the Commission; or